entropy-flux/TorchSystem/README.md

 ## Disclaimer:

-torchsystem is an independent, open-source project and is not affiliated with, endorsed by, or sponsored by Meta or PyTorch.
+TorchSystem is an independent, open-source project and is not affiliated with, endorsed by, or sponsored by Meta or PyTorch.
 The name is for descriptive purposes only and does not imply any official connection.

 ## Table of contents: